943 words

 Not might.
 Will.

-When the company that pioneered developer community-led growth lays off the person running that community, it’s not just a headcount decision.
+The company that pioneered developer community-led growth just laid off the person running that community.
+That isn’t a headcount decision.

 It’s a signal.